iblazhko/containers-demo/README.md

 See tag [Step_03_2](https://github.com/iblazhko/containers-demo/releases/tag/Step_03_2 "Step_03_2")
 in this repository for reference implementation.

-### Step 3.3 MongoDb
+### Step 3.3 MongoDB

-In this step, we will add another Docker container to our system, to run MongoDb server, and will modify API implementation to store values in the database.
+In this step, we will add another Docker container to our system, to run MongoDB server, and will modify API implementation to store values in the database.

 Note that we are adding the MongoDB Docker container only for demonstration